Vertex-lol/wordle-solver/README.md

 A fully optimized WORDLE solver with an average guess time of 3.594 turns.

 To use, run solver.py in the provided folder (with the .txt needed for the script)

+*simulate_wordle.py is purely for debugging and testing purposes*